 Line 7: The weights bij are updated here. uji denotes the input to the capsule from low-level capsule i, and vj denotes the output of high-level capsule j.

 The CapsNet architecture consists of an encoder and a decoder, where each has a set of three layers.
 An encoder has a convolutional layer, PrimaryCaps layer, and a DigitCaps layer; the decoder has 3 fully-connected layers.

 Let's now look into each of these networks.
 We'll consider this in context of the MNIST dataset, for example.

-The 8x16 Wij is the weight matrix used for affine transformation against each 8D capsule.
-The routing mechanism which has been discussed before always exists between two capsule layers (say, between PrimaryCaps and DigitCaps).
+The 8×16 Wij is the weight matrix used for affine transformation against each 8-D capsule.
+The routing mechanism discussed previously always exists between two capsule layers (say, between PrimaryCaps and DigitCaps).

 vk = vector obtained from DigitCaps layer

-The first term of the equation represents the loss for correct DigitCap and the second term of the equation represents the loss for wrong DigitCaps.
+The first term of the equation represents the loss for a correct DigitCaps, and the second term represents the loss for an incorrect DigitCaps.

-A Capsule Network could be considered as a ‘real-imitation’ of the human brain.
-Unlike Convolutional Neural Networks that do not evaluate the spatial relationships in the given data, Capsule Networks consider the orientation of images to be significant in analyzing the data.
-They examine the hierarchical relationships to better identify images.
-The Inverse-graphics mechanism which our brains make use of, to build a hierarchical representation of an image to match it with what we’ve learned, is what drives a Capsule Network to show remarkable results.
-Though it isn’t yet computationally efficient, the accuracy does seem beneficial in tackling real-world scenarios.
+A Capsule Network could be considered a "real-imitation" of the human brain.
+Unlike convolutional neural networks, which do not evaluate the spatial relationships in the given data, capsule networks consider the orientation of parts in an image as a key part of data analysis.
+They examine these hierarchical relationships to better identify images.
+The inverse-graphics mechanism which our brains make use of is imitated here to build a hierarchical representation of an image, and match it with what the network has learned.
+Though it isn’t yet computationally efficient, there does seem to be an accuracy boost beneficial in tackling real-world scenarios.
 The Dynamic Routing of Capsules is what makes all of this possible.
 It employs an unusual strategy of updating the weights in a network, thus avoiding the pooling operation.
-As time passes by, Capsule Networks shall penetrate into various other fields, making machines more human-like.
+As time passes by, capsule networks will surely penetrate into various other fields, making machines even more human-like.